yunwon/gatsby-starter-netlify-cms-test/src/pages/index.md

       Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ourProducts:
+  title: Our Products
   description: >-
     Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-  ourProducts01:
+  productList:
+    - title: Wool products
+      image: /img/home/woolproduct.png
       description: >-
         Natural wool insulation in blanket or batting form.
 Ideal for walls of new buildings and ceilings in new and existing premises.
-    title: Wool products
+    - title: Polyester
-  ourProducts02:
+      image: /img/home/polyester.png
       description: >-
         Snug Insulation is proud to introduce our high-performance range of 100% polyester thermal and acoustic insulation products, designed for the residential and commercial buildings.
-    title: Polyester
+    - title: Glass Wool
-  ourProducts03:
+      image: /img/home/glasswool.png
       description: >-
         EarthWool is rot-proof, odourless, non-hygroscopic, does not sustain vermin and will not encourage the growth of fungi, mould or bacteria.
-    title: Glass Wool
 ---